 Once you have satisfied your contract with the telco, you’ll be eligible for a contract renewal, and most of the time, it comes with extra perks.
 Either you’ll be allowed to get a new device at a discounted cash out, or you can stick to your current plan but at a discounted price.

-Unlike with prepaid, customers need to submit requirements when applying for a postpaid plan.
+Unlike prepaid, customers need to submit requirements when applying for a postpaid plan.
 That means filling out forms, presenting your IDs, and other documents.
 The application is also subject to approval depending on the plan you’re getting.
 Some postpaid plans, though, like those with lower monthly payments, are easy to get and often require an ID to be approved.

 Subscribing to a postpaid plan is a financial commitment as you’ll be mostly locked in for 24 months or two years.
-It’s best to assess your budget to make sure you can finish the contract and put you in good credit standing.
+It’s best to assess your budget to make sure you can finish the contract and put yourself in good credit standing.